livingdocsIO/documentation/reference-docs/server-extensions/hugo-dnd.md

 ## Overview

-In case you use _Hugo_ as Digital Assets Management software, you can import articles from hugo by dragging and dropping them into livingdocs.
+In case you use _huGO+_ as Digital Assets Management software, you can import articles from huGO+ by dragging and dropping them into livingdocs.
 There are two types of articles available for imports: _Agency_ and _Archive_ articles.
+Agency articles are imported from established news agencies like _DPA_, _Reuters_, etc. Archive articles come from sources you specify on your own: If you have a print system or any other system and wish to feed articles into huGO+ you would get Archive articles.

 ## Preparation